rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/subscription-plans.md

 {{% notice info %}}
 If you want to cancel the current plan or shift to another plan, please <a href="#" onclick="javascript:FreshWidget.show();">contact support</a>.
 {{% /notice %}}
+There is an open [discussion forum](https://forum.rapyuta.io) for rapyuta.io users, where you can ask clarifying questions, discuss relevant topics, share knowledge and help others by answering queries about rapyuta.io platform.

+You need to be a registered rapyuta.io user to interact in the discussion forum.
+Be *respectful*, *kind* and *empathetic* in your interactions with other users in the discussion forum.

 ## Community Plan